How to set up brand knowledge in Contentpen: 05 simple steps

 Upload content-rich documents like:

-Supported formats: PDF, DOCX, DOC, TXT (each under 5MB)
+Supported formats: PDF, DOCX, DOC, TXT, and MD files (each under 5MB)

 These files provide the AI with real examples of your brand’s language, structure, and positioning, improving the contextual quality of content generation.